Stojj2/Portfolio-Project-3/README.md

     - Set the buildpack to **Python** and **nodeJS** in that order
     - Link the Heruko app to the repository
     - Click **Deploy**
+ ### GitPod
+  - The app was coded using GitPod.
+The steps to deploy is as following:
+  - In the GitHub repository, press the green GitPod button for transfer the project to GitPod enviroment
+    - NOTE!
+      - [GitPod webbrowser plugin](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki) needs to be installed to your browser to get this button.

 ## Credits
 - Code Institute for the deplolyment terminal